DragonSenses/Algorithms/LeetCode/217-contains-duplicate/problem.md

 - Thus, auxiliary space grows linearly with the number of distinct elements → **O(n)**.

 > If a duplicate is found early, actual memory usage may be much less than O(n), but big-O reflects the upper bound.

+# Sorting and Linear Scan Approach

+## **Intuition**

+When an array is sorted, duplicate elements will appear consecutively.
+This observation allows us to efficiently detect duplicates by checking adjacent values after sorting.
+Although sorting requires `O(n log n)` time, this approach avoids the use of extra space beyond what's needed for sorting.

+This method is useful in situations where modifying the input array is acceptable or when minimizing additional space usage is important.